acenet-arc/cpp_as_a_second_language/_episodes/operator_overloading.md

 [https://www.cplusplus.com/doc/tutorial/templates/](https://www.cplusplus.com/doc/tutorial/templates/)

 ## operator=
 We have so far used the `+` operator we defined like so, `Vector a,b; Vector c=a+b;`, however if we wanted to use it this way `Vector a,b,c; c=a+b;` we would have an issue.
 So far we have been relying on our copy constructor which gets called when we do `Vector c=`some other vector, however when we do `c=a+b` it will invoke the compiler created assignment operator (`operator=`) which will just copy our pointers over.
 Then when the destructors gets called for the two `Vector` objects with the same pointer it will cause a double free error.
-This exactly the same thing that would happen if we didn't create our copy constructor for exactly the same reason.
+This is exactly the same thing that would happen if we didn't create our copy constructor for exactly the same reason.
 Lets add an assignment operator now.

 <div class="gitfile" markdown="1">
 ~~~